 Crispy lavash with pumpkin mousse, pecan granola, pickled maple, onion brioche with foie gras and pistachio, onion compote, Karoo truffle

 Bluefin tuna tataki, seaweed, compressed apple, wasabi furikake, sesame, tsukemono, paired with a Chenin wine

 Koffie Bokkie, lacquered shallots, mushroom ragout, Parmesan pap, paired with Pinotage

 Pineapple compote, pine nut biscotti, extra virgin olive oil, paired with Paul Cluver NLH

 Chocolate Bento Box

-The Ellerman Sessions are the more special with their collaboration with like-minded partners, such as BMW, Bvlgari and Moët & Chandon.
+The Ellerman Sessions are all the more special with Ellerman House’s collaboration with like-minded partners, such as BMW, Bvlgari and Moët & Chandon.
 Take a look at future Ellerman Sessions here.